JeffreyChan0913/Iris/README.md

 else:
 	print("G")
 ```
-One of seven branches, we will only print one particular statement.
+We will executed one out of seven branches.
+So, we are basically **pre define** what are the possible behavior of a certain program.

 Keypoint here is, it doesnt matter how many branches ( branches is really referring to the amount of if elif checkings) we have, only one of them will be executed.